jamonholmgren/react-native-colo-loco/README.md

 _Note that Colo Loco doesn't (yet) support Expo._

-_Also note that Colo Loco is already included if you created your app using the best React Native app generator, [Ignite](https://github.com/infinitered/ignite)!_
+_Also note that Colo Loco is already included if you created your app using our popular React Native app generator, [Ignite](https://github.com/infinitered/ignite)!_

 Add Colo Loco to your development dependencies:

 ```
-npm install --save-dev react-native-colo-loco
+npm install -D react-native-colo-loco
 # or
 yarn add -D react-native-colo-loco
 ```